 MBAO 568.
 Business of Healthcare.
 3 Credit Hours.

 Managers need to have a solid working knowledge of the financial performance of their business.
 Regardless of performance, employees wonder about the company’s financial strength.
 “Should I look for another job?”, “Will the company be here?”, or “everything looks great, let’s keep investing.”.
 Planning becomes increasingly important.
 Not only as an exercise about how to deploy scarce resources, but it needs to tell a compelling story of why customers, investors and employees should believe in the business venture.

 MBAO 571.
 Fundamentals of Accounting.
 3 Credit Hours.

-This course will provide you with a fundamental understanding of professional accounting theory and practice through a review of the accounting cycle and important accounting equations and financial statements.
+This course will provide you with an advanced understanding of professional accounting theory and practice through a review of the accounting cycle and important accounting equations and financial statements.
 You will explore the importance and application of internal controls, financial performance calculations, cost-volume-profit analysis, and cost estimation.
-As a result, you will be able to apply fundamental accounting intelligence to business applications.
+As a result, you will be able to apply accounting intelligence to organizational leadership.

 MBAO 572.
 Fundamentals of Finance.
 3 Credit Hours.

 This course introduces an understanding of the functions carried out by the financial manager of an organization with an emphasis on the tools and techniques necessary for sound financial decision making.
 Topics covered include discounted cash flow analysis, capital budgeting, valuation of stocks and bonds, investment decisions under uncertainty and capital asset pricing.
 Long-term investment analysis, financing techniques and the management of working capital will also be explored to gain insight into the responsibilities of the financial manager.

 MBAO 573.
 Information Resources Management and Business Analytics.
 3 Credit Hours.